 However, heavy-duty pickup trucks will not fall under the federal ban.

-“I don’t think they’ll be able to move on from that (heavy-duty truck) too soon,” said D’Agnolo.
+“I don’t think they’re going to be able to get out of it (heavy-duty trucks) too soon,” said D’Agnolo.

 “Anyone who drives a truck, like the F-150, maybe we’ll see it differently.”

-D’Agnolo also continues to lobby the company to be prepared to place another product on Windsor when the product’s shelf life ends.
+D’Agnolo also continues to lobby the company to prepare to place another product on Windsor when the product’s incineration period ends.

 “I spoke to them about the importance of it because we will be one of the last to produce on the burning side,” said D’Agnolo.